mikemartinez99/mikemartinez99.github.io/_posts/2025-12-02-The-Subtle-Art-of-Beating-Your-Head-Against-the-Wall.md

 tags: [Learning]
 ---

+## TL;DR

+**Learning bioinformatics is less about instant wins and more about learning to persist through repeated failure, and that persistence is the real skill.**

 # Bioinformatics: The Wall.

-## TL;DR

-Learning bioinformatics is less about instant wins and more about learning to persist through repeated failure, and that persistence is the real skill.

 Let's set the scene.
 I'm 21 years old sitting in a zoom room at the height of the COVID-19 pandemic.
 The class is "Molecular Evolution and Bioinformatics" at the University of Connecticut.
 I had swapped out of another totally unrelated course in palce of this 2 weeks into the semester at the recommendation of a friend.
 I remember the first lecture.
 So many terms were being casually tossed around by my professor in his thick German accent.
 "Synteny", "sequence-space", "orthology"...I was starting to wonder what I had signed up for.
 The lab component of the class was where I would encounter the real trouble.